 This work is most rewarding and I was delighted to be invited to direct several piano courses at Finchcocks.

 My course will be held from December 7th – 9th 2018.
-It is intended for Intermediate pianists, or those of around Grade 4 – 7 level (ABRSM level).
+It’s intended for Intermediate pianists, or those of around Grade 4 – 7 level (ABRSM level).
 The course commences on Friday evening at 7.00pm, with some helpful tips for improving piano technique.
 Simple exercises for honing flexibility will be implemented and each course member will have the chance to try them out both at and away from the piano!
 This class will be followed by dinner.

 Saturday will begin with a sight-reading workshop, offering some useful practice ideas, with lots of hands on participation.
 A master class will provide the opportunity to play your pieces and receive beneficial practice suggestions, and after lunch there will be time for private practice with some individual tuition with me.
 Before dinner, the group will reconvene for a listening seminar, which might provide food for thought and, hopefully, some interesting dinner conversation!